volodymyrhudyma/blog/content/blog/git-push-to-multiple-repositories.md

 > The **git remote** command is one piece of the broader system which is responsible for syncing changes.
 Records registered through the **git remote** command are used in conjunction with the **git** fetch, **git** push, and **git** pull commands.

-Execute the **git remote -v** command to make sure that both remotes are successfully added:
+Run the **git remote -v** command to ensure that both remotes were successfully added:

 ```gitconfig
 git remote -v